Chair of the Board of Trustees

-Natalie grew up in a working class family in one of the most deprived towns in the country.
-She has a background in journalism and media relations and has worked with the Trust’s press team, writing a number of articles to highlight the need to tackle food poverty in the UK.
+Natalie grew up in a working-class family in one of the most deprived towns in the country.
+She has a background in journalism and media relations and has worked with the Trust’s press team, writing several articles to highlight the need to tackle food poverty in the UK.

 She currently works for the national charity Jubilee+ helping churches of all denominations care for the poorest in our communities, as well as overseeing social action at King’s Church Hastings and Bexhill (which includes Hastings Foodbank).

 Natalie is the co-author of The Myth of the Undeserving Poor (2014) and A Church for the Poor (2017).

 Derek has over thirty years’ experience in the third sector in both in voluntary and senior staff positions, including working at regional and national level with the Scottish Government.
 He has been involved in the leadership of a large church in Dundee, is a trustee of both Dundee and Angus food banks (the latter also as founder), and has set up and run a number of social enterprises in the area.

 Paul works as a policy advisor to the Baptist, Methodist, and United Reformed Churches, and the Church of Scotland, on issues of poverty and inequality.
 His current focus is on the benefits system and ensuring that those who experience poverty are included in every aspect of its design and development.

 Previously Paul was a postdoctoral researcher at Imperial College focusing on viral infection and vaccine design.
 He also held roles in political parties both in his native Northern Ireland and later in Great Britain, working on policy and campaigns around peacebuilding and poverty reduction.